Ramavtar-Nagar/Cypress_Learning_E2E/README.md

 Think of it like:

--"Before every test, go to the login page"
+- "Before every test, go to the login page"
--"After all tests, log something"
+- "After all tests, log something"

 ---

-## 🧪 2.
+### 🧪 2.
 The 4 Main Hooks

 | Hook | When it Runs | Use Case | Example |
 |------|--------------|----------|---------|